-3.2 Storage Layer
+4.2 Storage Layer

 The Storage microservice provides two principal functions: a) maintenance of Fledge configuration and run-time state, and b) storage/buffering of asset data.
 The type of storage engine is pluggable, so in installations with a small footprint, a plugin for SQLite may be chosen, or in installations with a high number of concurrent requests and larger footprint Postgresql may be suitable.
-In micro installations, for example on Edge devices, in-memory temporary storage may be the best option.
+In micro installations, for example on Edge devices, or when high bandwidth is required, an in-memory temporary storage may be the best option.

-3.3 Southbound Microservices
+4.3 South Microservices

-Southbound microservices offer bi-directional communication of data and metadata between Edge devices, such as sensors, actuators or PLCs and Fledge.
+South microservices offer bi-directional communication of data and metadata between Edge devices, such as sensors, actuators or PLCs and Fledge.
 Smaller systems may have this service installed onboard Edge devices.
-Southbound components are typically deployed as always-running services, which continuously wait for new data.
-Alternatively, they can be deployed as single-shot tasks, which periodically spin up, collect data and spin down.
+South components are typically deployed as always-running services, which continuously wait for new data.

-3.4 Northbound Microservices
+4.4 North Microservices

-Northbound microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
+North microservices offer bi-directional communication of data and metadata between the Fledge platform and larger systems located locally or in the cloud.
 Larger systems may be private and public Cloud data services, proprietary solutions or Fledge instances with larger footprints.
-Northbound components are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
+North components are typically deployed as one-shot tasks, which periodically spin up and send data which has been batched, then spin down.
 However, they can also be deployed as continually-running services.

-3.5 Filters
+4.5 Filters